nouish/EzChestShop/.github/README.md

 * Java 21 or later
 * Apache Maven 3.9.9 or later
 * You must build targeted Spigot versions [Spigots BuildTools](https://www.spigotmc.org/wiki/buildtools/).
-* Use of BuildTools may require the use of older Java versions, depending on what Java version Minecraft used at the time of release.
-Consider [SDKMAN!](https://sdkman.io) to manage your local Java environment.
+This will change to Paperweight in the future.

 ## License